ItsYeWolfie/javascript-concepts/README.md

 document.querySelector('.btn').addEventListener('click', calcAge); // this = undefined
 ```

-In the code above, the `this` keyword is undefined, because the `calcAge()` function is a regular function call, and not a method call.
-(The strict mode applies just the same, in non-strict mode, the `this` keyword will point to the global object, which is the `window` object in the browser, and the `global` object in Node.js.)
+In the code above, `this` keyword is undefined, because the `calcAge()` function is a regular function call and not a method call.
+(The strict mode applies just the same, in non-strict mode, `this` keyword will point to the global object, which is the `window` object in the browser, and the `global` object in Node.js.)

 There are other ways to fix this, but the most common ways are: